sofia-tsaf/2021Area37Squid/README.md

 # area37

-Experiment with Rishi, demonstrating how the SOFIA analysis for Area 37 (Mediterranean and Black Sea) can run in TAF.
+Experiment with Rishi, demonstrating how the SOFIA analysis for Area 37 Squidds Octopus and Cuttlefish (Mediterranean and Black Sea) can run in TAF.

 ## How to run